 5. In order to enhance simplified and convenient services, and promote the quality of tax service for administrative efficiency, from July 1, 2019, the platform service for non-residents’ designated tax service agent or custodian institution to check and download withholding tax statement information online was put into practice.

 6. From January 1, 2017, profit-seeking enterprises can file their account books to the collection authority-in-charge via the internet or other media.
 This enhances the electronic environment for profit-seeking enterprises, reduces audit compliance costs, and implements the paperless policy for a green environment.
-A total of 6,165 profit-seeking enterprises have used the service as of June 11, 2019.

 7. In 2019, “The Regulations Governing the Account Books and Vouchers of Profit-Seeking Enterprises Managed by the Competent Tax Authorities” was amended.
 When the competent tax authority conducts investigations, profit-seeking enterprises can submit their electronic files of account books and vouchers processed electronically and stored in a storage medium instead of printing out the files on paper to achieve energy conservation and carbon reduction, to simplify tax administration, and to provide more convenience for taxpayers.